-Report on Compliance
+Report on Compliance for Each Major Federal Program

-Opinion on Compliance for Each Major Federal Program
+Opinion on Each Major Federal Program

-We have audited City and Borough of Sitka's (the City and Borough) compliance with the types of compliance requirements described in the OMB Compliance Supplement that could have a direct and material effect on each of the City and Borough's major federal programs for the year ended June 30, 2022.
+We have audited City and Borough of Sitka, Alaska's (the City and Borough) compliance with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the City and Borough's major federal programs for the year ended June 30, 2023.
 The City and Borough's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-In our opinion, the City and Borough complied, in all material respects, with the types of compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2022.
+In our opinion, the City and Borough complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on each of its major federal programs for the year ended June 30, 2023.